-Europe-wide growth in e-commerce has continued in 2020, fuelled by increased online purchases during the COVID-19 lockdown.
-Overall the e-commerce growth in Europe amounts to approximately 13% compared to 2019 1.
-The largest segment is clothing (including footwear) with almost 180 million Europeans buying fashion items online.2
+Europe-wide growth in e-commerce has continued in 2021, fuelled by a high level of online purchases during the COVID-19 pandemic.
+Overall, the value of e-commerce retail grew by nearly 10% compared to 2020 and by 30% compared to 2019 - the year before the pandemic.
+The largest segment was "Clothes and footwear" with a share of 31%1.

-Flexible and lightweight packaging solutions are ideal for shipping this type of goods because the content is not fragile or highly sensitive.
+Flexible and lightweight packaging solutions are ideal for shipping this type of goods, as the content is not fragile or highly sensitive.
 By using a flexible packaging, online shops can reduce the volume and weight of the packages as the material adapts to the content.
 Senders can also save on packaging material and freight costs compared to traditional packaging products such as corrugated boxes.